 For God to give us what we ask for, we must ask "according to His will."
 Faith cannot take the place of "asking according to God's will."
 1 John 5:14, "…if we ask anything according to His will, He hears us."
 If you do not ask according to God's will, it is not real faith in God.
 If God's answer is "No" we still must be willing to wait patiently, and trust God to answer in his own way and in His timing.

-Trust God, even though you may at the moment feel he is not near and has abandoned you.
+Trust God, even though it may seem like prayer doesn't work.
+Even though it may seem like at the moment He is not near and has abandoned you.

 If we have faith and sincerely trust God, we will not be concerned as to whether the answer is "wait" or the answer is "no" or "yes."
 We must just trust, and wait and see if God in His timing will see fit to answer as we have requested, or perhaps He has something better in mind for us.
 Remember your prayer should end with "Not my will, Lord, but Your will."
 (Luke 22:42).
 "Trust in the Lord with all thine heart; and lean not unto thine own understanding.
 In all thy ways acknowledge Him, and He shall direct thy paths."
 Proverbs 3:5,6.